khatrigautam2001/mentorship_platform/LOCAL_SETUP.md

 ---

-## STEP 11: Start the Development Server
+## STEP 13: Start the Development Server

 ### What you need:
 - Terminal in project folder
-- All previous steps completed successfully
+- All previous steps completed successfully (Steps 1-12)
-- `load-env-and-run-dev.js` script (for Windows users)
+- Database and session table created

+### ⚠️ CRITICAL: If you skipped Steps 10 or 12, the app will crash with session errors

 ### Why this step:
 - This starts the backend and frontend servers